THE CONTRACT SAYS WHAT?

 Somewhat to my surprise, my snowdrops poked their little green shoots through the cold soil two weeks ago.
 But with the arrival of snow this past weekend, they are buried under several inches of white stuff.
 Which is good, because they are not usually seen until the second week of February, here in the Great Lakes Basin just 30 miles south of the Canadian border.

 My wonder dog Winnie found this morning’s walk a little nippy, but tomorrow will be in the 40s.
-She’ll find it more to her liking, just fine for chasing deer (she flushed nine of them today, pursuing them like the 40 lbs. of bad news she can be when chasing game, small and large).
+She’ll find it more to her liking, just fine for chasing deer (she flushed ten of them on Sunday, pursuing them like the 40 lbs. of bad news she can be when chasing game, small and large).

 So I walk my dog on a cold day.
 Who cares?
 Landscaper Superior Property Management Services, Inc., sure did when Colleen Hill decided to do that.
 Utah-based Superior had been hired by the Waterbury Homeowners Association to landscape and maintain the grounds at beautiful Shanty Acres.
 The parties had a standard contract, one that – among other things – called for Superior to mow the grass weekly and edge bi-weekly “throughout the normal growing season.”
 Elsewhere, the contract directs the landscapers to “trim . . . small and lower branches” on trees.

 The contract was just a formality.
 Superior has been in business since the bristlecones were seedlings, and its crews thus knew exactly what needed to be done.
 They often went beyond the literal terms of the contract, which – as was typical for landscaping contracts – were not especially detailed.
 Over the seasons, Superior maintained Shanty Acres very well, and the contract was repeatedly renewed.
 The Happy Homeowners Association was indeed happy.